Back to Blog

 We’ll go over what’s actually happening later in this article, but note how much cleaner our code already looks.
 We declare our state on line 5 (instead of packing it inside a constructor function), and we define our methods directly below it.
 Another thing to note is that we didn’t need to bind our methods to this, saving us a lot of space in our code.

-One reason that hooks are so powerful (and popular) is that they let us modularize the logic inside our components.
+One reason that hooks are so powerful (and popular) is that they let us modularize the logic inside our React components.
 In just a few lines, we declared our state and our methods.
 All without dealing with unnecessary constructor functions or this binding.

 Now that we’ve seen some of the benefits of hooks, let’s dive a little deeper.